dArignac/docker/backup-db-s3/README.md

           AWS_SECRET_ACCESS_KEY: <AWS_SECRET_ACCESS_KEY>

 Then run the backup with: `docker-compose run backup`.
+Note that the compose file overrides the default command with `backup --noop` which results in nothing being done on compose up.
+You surely do not want to run the backup and put it to S3 on each `docker-compose up -d`.

 If you do not like to store the AWS secrets in your probably SCM versioned `docker-compose.yml` (which is always a good pratice), then use a `docker-compose.override.yml` containing the secrets (and SCN ignore it), see [here](https://docs.docker.com/compose/extends/).